Uzmakh/frontend-mentor-challenges/README.md

 # frontend-mentor-challenges
-This is the repository for allof my solutions for frontend-mentor challenges.
+This is the repository for all of my solutions for frontend-mentor challenges.